lingthio/Flask-User/docs/source/porting.rst

 Porting v0.6 to v9.0+
 =====================

-With Flask-User v0.1 through v0.6 we gained insights for an improved Flask-User API, but we were unable to implement these improvements due to backwards compatibility.
+With Flask-User v0.1 through v0.6 we gained insights on how to improve the Flask-User API, but we were unable to implement these improvements due to backwards compatibility.

-With Flask-User v1.0, we decided to add these improvements at the cost of breaking backward compatibility.
+With Flask-User v0.9+, we decided to add these improvements at the cost of breaking backward compatibility.

-This page describes describes the changes required to make a Flask-User v0.6 application work with Flask-User v1.0.
+This page describes describes the changes required to make a Flask-User v0.6 application work with Flask-User v0.9+.

 UserManager() setup
 -------------------